10 Best Bumper and Weight Plate Sets

 Yes, the Olympic plates with the two-inch center openings offer many advantages over less expensive weight plates.

-For one thing, Olympic bars are thicker and made of stronger materials, meaning you can load them down with a lot of weight before they start to bend.
+For one thing, Olympic bars are thicker and made of stronger materials, meaning you can load them down with a lot of weight before they start to bend (see the Olympic records here).
 With a nonstandard or off-brand bar, you never know quite what you are getting.
 Lower quality bars will warp, too, because they do not have ends that move on their own apart from the bar.
 The stationary ends mean that any weight spin will cause warping.

 Non-Olympic plates may not have grippy surfaces or handles for easy moving and storage.